 Beneficiaries must be able to file a complaint regarding their services without fear of reprisal.
-The provider shall have a written policy to handle beneficiary complaints.
-In order to ensure that the complaints are efficiently handled, the provider shall comply with the following procedures:
+The provider must have a written policy to handle beneficiary complaints.
+In order to ensure that the complaints are efficiently handled, the provider must comply with the following procedures:

-1. Each provider shall designate an employee to act as a complaint coordinator to investigate complaints.
-The complaint coordinator shall maintain a log of all complaints received.
-The complaint log shall include the date the complaint was made, the name and telephone number of the complainant, nature of the complaint, and resolution of the complaint;
+- 1. Each provider must designate an employee to act as a complaint coordinator to investigate complaints.
+The complaint coordinator must maintain a log of all complaints received.
+The complaint log must include: - a.
+The date the complaint was made; - b.
+Name and telephone number of the complainant; and